Florida hotel guest killed by forklift doing storm repairs

-DAYTONA BEACH SHORES, Fla. — A guest at an oceanfront hotel in Florida has died after being run over by a forklift working on storm repairs, authorities said.
+DAYTONA BEACH, Fla — A guest at an oceanfront hotel in Florida has died after being run over by a forklift working on storm repairs, authorities said.

 The 62-year-old woman, whose name wasn't immediately released, was struck Monday while walking through the parking lot of the Beach Haven Inn, said Michael Fowler, the Daytona Beach Shores public safety director.